 Grief is a natural and universal response to the loss of a loved one.
 The grief experience is not a state but a process.
-Most individuals recover adequately within in a year after the loss; however, some individuals experience an extension of the standard grieving process.
+Most individuals recover adequately within a year after the loss; however, some individuals experience an extension of the standard grieving process.
 This condition has been identified as complicated grief or prolonged grief disorder, and it results from failure to transition from acute to integrated grief.
-Symptoms of acute grief include tearfulness, sadness and insomnia and typically require no treatment.
+Symptoms of acute grief include tearfulness, sadness, and insomnia and typically require no treatment.
 Intense grief over the loss of a significant person may trigger the acute onset of myocardial infarction (MI).
 The impact may be higher with cardiovascular risk.
 Complicated grief has prolonged symptoms of painful emotions and sorrow for more than one year.
+Complicated grief has also been termed as, 'prolonged grief disorder', 'persistent complex bereavement disorder', 'pathological grief' and 'traumatic grief'.
+All of these conditions depict intense, impaired and prolonged grief.
 Patients show a preoccupation with the deceased and feel inner emptiness, no interest in life, and sleep poorly.
 There is a correlation between complicated grief and acute coronary syndrome (ACS).
-There is now a new consensus that 7% to 10 % of bereaved individuals experience intense and chronic reactions called prolonged grief.
+It has been estimated that 7-10% of those bereaved do not adapt to the loss and inturn develop complicated grief.

 The terms grief, mourning, and bereavement have slightly different meanings: